smidgedy/gtechna-idor/README.md

 that allows an attacker to view PII about every parking infringement ticket issued including timestamp + GPS location, car registration, photos of the vehicle, details of any appeal etc.

 Have tried a few times to disclose to PES, whatever.
 Have also reached out to gtechna.
-Hundreds of thousands of drivers impacted.
+Hundreds of thousands of drivers impacted in Australia.

 ## Usage